omdxp/react-help-create/CREATING_FILES.md

 5. `componentsRoot`: the root folder for components, default is `./src/components`.
 6. `pagesRoot`: the root folder for pages, default is `./src/pages`.
 7. `reduxRoot`: the root folder for redux, default is `./src/redux`.
+8. `applyReduxThunk`: if true, apply `redux-thunk` middleware to the store, if false, don't apply `redux-thunk` middleware, default is true.

 - If no configuration file is found or you don't specify some of the configuration, the default configuration will be used.